 With this, we respect the longstanding relationships that Indigenous Nations have to this land, as they are the original caretakers.
-We acknowledge historical and ongoing injustices that Indigenous Peoples (e.g. First Nations, Métis and Inuit) endure in Canada, and we accept responsibility as a public institution to contribute toward revealing and correcting miseducation as well as renewing respectful relationships with Indigenous communities through our teaching, research and community service. https://indigenous.uwo.ca/initiatives/docs/indigenous-land-acknowledgment.pdf
+We acknowledge historical and ongoing injustices that Indigenous Peoples (e.g., First Nations, Métis and Inuit) endure in Canada, and we accept responsibility as a public institution to contribute toward revealing and correcting miseducation as well as renewing respectful relationships with Indigenous communities through our teaching, research, and community service.

+https://indigenous.uwo.ca/initiatives/docs/indigenous-land-acknowledgment.pdf

-1.4 Senate Regulations
+1.5 Senate Regulations:

 Senate Regulations state, "unless you have either the requisites for this course or written special permission from your dean to enroll in it, you will be removed from this course, and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."

-This regulation is in regard to the COURSES required.
+This regulation is in regard to the PREREQUISITE COURSES required.

 Students not in BMOS are permitted to enroll in up to 1.0 MOS courses, per the Academic Timetable.
+The requirement that states you must be in BMOS is lifted during registration on the priority lift dates as noted in the Timetable.